zkemail/.github/profile/README.md

 ## Help out!
 We are an open source project and decentralized protocol.
 If you are interested in giving, support us on [Gitcoin Grants](https://explorer.gitcoin.co/#/round/10/0x9331fde4db7b9d9d1498c09d30149929f24cf9d5/0x9331fde4db7b9d9d1498c09d30149929f24cf9d5-62)!

 If you are interested in helping, reach out us on [email](mailto:aayushg@mit.edu) or telegram/twitter (yush_g)!
 We will give a small grant (between $50 - $200) for **all good-faith implementations** of any of the projects or issues below, or any completed end-to-end original idea.

+Roadmap:
+Q2 2023: Release initial ZK email SDKs.
+Release MVP of email wallet at Zuzalu.
+Q3 2023: Expand our core repos into more robust SDK, interate with developers, continue to user test the email wallet V0, prototype the email wallet V1.
-As of Q4 2023, we have shipped a V1 zk email wallet prototype with extensions on a short-term mainnet demo end to end, and have opened the SDK for email wallet extensions at Zuconnect Hackathon 2023.
-Here are specific project ideas, for which we will give a grant for any successful implementation.
+Q4 2023: Shipping a V1 zk email wallet on mainnet (with extensions!) on a short-term mainnet demo end to end.
+Test-drive SDK at Zuconnect Hackathon 2023.
+Make ZK regex easier to use.
+Q1 2024: Release polished, one-click button integrations for applications with email wallets.
+Publish a WalletConnect plugin and release a magic.link-style ephemeral key account abstraction solution.
+Q2 2024: Finish halo2 code audit, as well as a full rewrite with Nova + recursive verification.
+This will allow a generic email circuit to live on each chain, where people can swap in and out regexes that can be recursively proven in Nova.
+This will obliviate the need for trusted setups for new zk email proofs, and make audits of future zk email ideas more tighly scoped!

 Our SDK has released a stable 1.0 version as of November, with a first round of audit fixes implemented from Secbit Labs.
 Note that there may still be breaking, back-incompatible changes pushed.

+Here are specific project ideas, for which we will give a grant for any successful implementation.

 ### Core Infrastructure Ideas